npm/npm/doc/misc/npm-developers.md

 * scripts:
-  If you have a special compilation or installation script, then you should put it in the `scripts` hash.
+  If you have a special compilation or installation script, then you should put it in the `scripts` object.
 You should definitely have at least a basic smoke-test command as the "scripts.test" field.
   See npm-scripts(7).